wpearman1996/MARES_database_pipeline/README.md

 You will need to adjust the code on line 8 of step5_make_krakendb to reflect the location of the mares database.

-Note: At the time of writing, the conda installation of kraken2 was not compatible with this pipeline, due to changes in the NCBI taxonomy files .
+Note: At the time of writing, the conda installation of kraken2 was not compatible with this pipeline, due to changes in the NCBI taxonomy files.
 The recent version of Kraken2 on github has been updated  - so please use this installation.

 ### 5b : Prepare to MEGAN